$OIDC^2$: Open Identity Certification with OpenID Connect: Security Considerations

-The AU needs to trust the OP.
+The \ac{au} needs to trust the \ac{op}.
 We offer two solutions that can be combined.
-First, the AP trusts a trusted identity federation such as the Global Assured Identity Network (GAIN) \cite{GainWhitepaper}, which consists of international OPs such as banks, insurance companies, or government institutions, all of which manage fully verified real-world identities.
-Second, the AU maintains his own whitelist of OPs, such as social media platforms or his business partners.
-Not every OP has the same level of trustworthiness, so we classify them in the next section.
+First, the \ac{ap} trusts a trusted identity federation such as the \ac{gain} \cite{GainWhitepaper}, which consists of international \acp{op} such as banks, insurance companies, or government institutions, all of which manage fully verified real-world identities.
+Second, the \ac{au} maintains his own whitelist of \acp{op}, such as social media platforms or his business partners.
+Not every \ac{op} has the same level of trustworthiness, so we classify them in the next section.